avanetten/avanetten.github.io/README.md

 #### SpaceNet 3

 SpaceNet 3 aimed to extract routable road networks directly from satellite imagery.
 To evaluate proposals, the APLS metric was created (see below).
-See the CosmiQ Works [project page](https://www.cosmiqworks.org/archived-projects/spacenet-3/), [SpaceNet page](https://spacenet.ai/spacenet-roads-dataset/), or the papers below for further details about SpaceNet 3.
+See the [CosmiQ Works](https://www.cosmiqworks.org/archived-projects/spacenet-3/) project page, [SpaceNet page](https://spacenet.ai/spacenet-roads-dataset/), or the papers above for further details about SpaceNet 3.

 <img src="figs/roads.jpeg" height="200">